jkriste/Perk-by-Daylight/README.md

 ### Running

+To download Perk by Daylight, either go to the `Releases` tab on the right side of the screen or click [this link](https://github.com/glitchedcoder/Perk-by-Daylight/releases).
+Go to the latest version, optionally review the release notes, click `Assets`, and then click `PerkByDaylight.jar`.

 Generally, most [releases](https://github.com/glitchedcoder/Perk-by-Daylight/releases) will also be shipped with a `run.bat` file.
 This is a batch file that will run the program via the Command Line or whatever terminal you may have installed.
-The `.JAR` file is not executable, so it must be ran with `java -jar FILENAME.jar [optional arguments]` or `run.bat`.
+The `.JAR` file is not executable, so it must be ran with `java -jar PerkByDaylight.jar` or double-clicking the `run.bat` file.

-### Optional Command Arguments

-There are a list of arguments that is acceptable for Perk by Daylight.
-* `-debug` This will output optional dialog to the console and is often used to "debug" the program.
-Very verbose.
-* `-nocolor` This will disable coloring on the console and will make it harder to read.
-Perk by Daylight uses Jansi to output color and works with Windows Command Prompt.

-*Note: These optional command arguments have been moved to the config file and will no longer work next pre-release.*

 ## About